 Our responsibility is to express opinions on compliance with the requirements of Assembly Bill 2766, Chapter 1705 (44220 through 44247).
 We conducted our audit of compliance in accordance with auditing standards generally accepted in the United States of America; the standards applicable to financial audits contained in the Government Auditing Standards, issued by the Comptroller General of the United States, and Assembly Bill 2766, Chapter 1705 (44220 through 44247).
-Those standards and Assembly Bill 2766, Chapter 1705 (44220 through 44247) require that we plan and perform the audit to obtain reasonable assurance about whether noncompliance with the types of compliance requirements referred to above that could have a material effect on the Air Quality Improvements Fund occurred.
+Those standards and Assembly Bill 2766, Chapter 1705 (44220 through 44247).
+Those standards and Assembly Bill 2766, Chapter 1705 (44220 through 44247) require that we plan and perform the audit to obtain reasonable assurance about whether noncompliance with the types of compliance requirements referred to above that could have a material effect on the Air Quality Improvement Trust Fund occurred.
 An audit includes examining, on a test basis, evidence about the City's compliance with those requirements and performing such other procedures as we considered necessary in the circumstances.